Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Okay.

-That's the vibe I'm getting.
+That's a vibe I'm getting.

-I like how the worst thing you think about a psycho
+I like how the worst thing you think about a psycho is having to have a conversation with him.

-True, he is very keen to kill.
+He's very keen to kill.

-My biggest worry about meeting him would be
+My biggest worry about meeting him would be just like you can't complain about anything.

-If you've got a sore throat, he's like,
+Like if you've got like a sore throat, he's like, who gives a fuck?

 I've been shot in the throat.